CBHS Health logo

 Diabetic retinopathy

-People with type 1 and type 2 diabetes are at risk of diabetic retinopathy, a disease caused by diabetes that damages the blood vessels in the retina at the back of the eye.
+People with type 1 or type 2 diabetes are at risk of diabetic retinopathy, a disease caused by diabetes that damages the blood vessels in the retina at the back of the eye.

 The longer you have diabetes, the more likely it is that you’ll develop diabetic retinopathy.